-On the full-time Palaeoanthropology MSc you take 30 credits of required modules and 30 credits of optional modules in Semester one.
+Students take 30 credits of required modules and 30 credits of optional modules in Semester one.

 This module will examine the conceptual frameworks and research methods used in investigating the development of the world’s first agricultural, pastoralist and sedentary communities, all changes fundamental to the development of complex and modern society.
 We will explore the behaviours of these ‘Neolithic’ communities across the Near East and Europe in a thematic fashion, possible themes selected by students might include ritual and symbolism, mortuary practice, the development of the household, the development of religion, human-animal relationships, landscapes and landscape management, identities, the first monuments and institutions.